-- What constitutes a healthy diet, including an understanding of calories and other nutritional content. - The principles of planning and preparing a range of healthy meals. - The characteristics of a poor diet and risks associated with unhealthy eating, including obesity, and other behaviours, e.g. the impact of alcohol on diet or health.
+- 7.5.
+By the end of primary school, pupils will know: - What constitutes a healthy diet, including an understanding of calories and other nutritional content. - The principles of planning and preparing a range of healthy meals. - The characteristics of a poor diet and risks associated with unhealthy eating, including obesity, and other behaviours, e.g. the impact of alcohol on diet or health.

-• The facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug-taking.
+- 7.6.
+By the end of primary school, pupils will know: - The facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug-taking.

-- How to recognise early signs of physical illness, such as weight loss or unexplained changes to the body. - About safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer. - The importance of sufficient good-quality sleep for good health, and that a lack of sleep can affect weight, mood and ability to learn. - About dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist. - About personal hygiene and germs including bacteria and viruses, how they are spread and treated, and the importance of hand washing. - The facts and science relating to immunisation and vaccination.
+- 7.7.
+By the end of primary school, pupils will know: - How to recognise early signs of physical illness, such as weight loss or unexplained changes to the body.

+- About safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer. - The importance of sufficient good-quality sleep for good health, and that a lack of sleep can affect weight, mood and ability to learn. - About dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist. - About personal hygiene and germs including bacteria and viruses, how they are spread and treated, and the importance of hand washing. - The facts and science relating to immunisation and vaccination.